bvdhout/Bruteforcer5000/readme.md

 ---

 ## What can it do?
+- [x] Brute force buckets or any website like slack or atlassian
+- [x] Scan subdomains using crt.sh servers
+- [x] Brute force sitemaps
+- [x] Switch between super awesomesauce themes
+- [x] Do a reverse ip scan on any domain
+- [ ] Make a sandwich
+- [ ] Dominate the world
+- [ ] Order a pizza
+- [ ] Outrun the immortal snail

-This program can brute force websites by keyword (For example: Slack, Atlassian, Amazon Aws buckets), there is also a subdomain scanner built in using the crt.sh servers and there is a sitemap finder by brute force.
+This program can brute force websites by keyword (For example: Slack, Atlassian, Amazon Aws buckets), there is also a subdomain scanner built in using the crt.sh servers, a sitemap finder by brute force and a reverse ip scanner that works by domain

 ## Requirements
 - Tested on python 3.11.1 using other versions may cause errors,
+- Internet connection is also needed to run any of the functions (except for the themes)
-- Dependencies are listed in `requirements.txt` see below:
+- Dependencies can be found in `requirements.txt` or see below:
-    - Tkinter (imported as tk)
+    - `tkinter` (imported as tk)
-    - matplotlib.pyplot
+    - `matplotlib`
-    - ### The following libraries are included with python
+    - **The following libraries are included with python**
+    - `threading`
+    - `requests`
-    - threading
+    - `socket`
-    - json
+    - `json`

 ## Program use
+1. Use the terminal to install dependencies
-- 1, Run v2.py
+2. Run v2.py
-- 2, Add keywords
+3. Add keywords if needed
-- 3, If using a custom url base enter into the given entry
+4. If using a custom url base enter into the given entry
-- 4, Run by clicking the button in menubar
+5. Run by clicking the `search` button in the menubar and clicking on the appropriate command
-- 5, See results in `search` in the menubar or in `results.txt`
+6. See results in `search` in the menubar or in `results.txt` or use any of the functions in the unrelated tab under the settings

-This is a simple description for a more detailed and technical explanation see below.
+This is a simple description of my program for a more detailed and technical explanation see below.
 V

 ---

-# the cool part
+# The cool part

 ## GUIHandler
 >Starts GUI and takes care of the themes and graph,